California Games: the first surfing video game

 - 10 April 2011 | Surfing

-In the surfing competitions, players had to perform the best possible moves and tricks, although they were not that complex.
-A bottom turn, a few cut-backs, aerials and tube rides could boost your final score.
+In the surfing competition, players had to perform the best possible moves and tricks, although they were not that complex.
+Only a bottom turn, a few cut-backs, aerials and tube rides could boost your final score.

 Playing California Games was great, at the time.
 If the surfer wiped out, a shark would appear and the famous theme from the movie "Jaws" would be heard.
 A true classic.

 After the release for the Commodore 64, California Games was ported to Amiga, Apple IIGS, Atari 2600, Atari ST, Atari Lynx, DOS, Sega Mega Drive, Amstrad CPC, ZX Spectrum, Nintendo Entertainment System, MSX and Sega Master System.

 In 1993, California Games 2 arrived with better graphics, improved sound and new sports.
 Surfing is replaced by bodyboarding and at the end of your wave ride you'd get a nice message: "Get a virtual life, dude".

 System 3, the company who owns the title, recently announced plans to re-release California Games in the future new video game consoles.
 Luckily, Nintendo's Wii might be the first to duck dive into revival and nostalgia.